Rounding (IV): moving towards collection

 About the Exhibition

-The pairing of Bonetta and Kenderdine represents contemporary and historical examples of artistic relations to the land, and set the stage for public events taking place in the Rounding space, including A Topographical Summit (October 1 – 6, 2025), EARTH (December 12, 2025), and activations for the United Nations International Year of Rangelands and Pastoralists beginning in January 2026.
+The pairing of Bonnetta and Kenderdine presents contemporary and historical examples of artistic relations to the land, and sets the stage for public events taking place in the Rounding space, including A Topographical Summit (October 1 – 6, 2025), EARTH (December 12, 2025), and activations for the United Nations International Year of Rangelands and Pastoralists beginning in January 2026.

 For more information on upcoming events, please contact the Galleries at art.galleries@usask.ca.

-jake moore (Director), Leah Taylor (Curator), Cole Thompson (Curator of Public Dialogue and Participation), Cayden Brooks (Institutional Memory Practitioner), Jacob Semko (Preparator), Todd Gronsdahl (Preparator) and Kelsey Pavier (Installation Assistance)
+jake moore (Director), Leah Taylor (Curator), Cole Thompson (Curator of Public Dialogue and Participation), Cayden Brooks (Institutional Memory Practitioner), Jacob Semko (Preparator), Todd Gronsdahl (Preparator) and Kelsey Pavier (Installation and Programming Assistance), Mileva Elias, Kiyanaw Bird

 Programming and Events